 - Check the Thunderbolt add-in card's product webpage and documentation

-- Contact your system or motherboard manufacturer's support department for additional qualified advice
+- Contact your system or motherboard manufacturer for additional qualified advice